top of page

 Dr. Reni Joseph

 Dr. Joseph was born in Kerala, India, and spent her childhood in Pondicherry.
 She was a gifted Organic Chemist with numerous scientific publications to her name.
 Reni earned her graduate degree from the National Chemical Laboratory in Pune, India, and Rheinisch-Westfälische Technische Hochschule Aachen in Germany.
 She went on to complete a Postdoctoral Fellowship at Harvard University, followed by a Fellowship at the National Research Council in Ontario, Canada.
 Reni worked as a Principal Scientist at MDS Pharma in Montreal before relocating to St. Louis after her marriage to Suresh.
 She was a Professor at St. Louis College and was deeply involved with the American Chemical Society (ACS) at both local and national levels.
 Reni served as Program Chair and Chair of the ACS Committee on Minority Affairs, in addition to serving on various committees at the National Science Foundation (NSF).
-Reni was deeply passionate about empowering the next generation to pursue STEM, believing that by fostering curiosity and innovation, the next generation could lead groundbreaking discoveries, solve real-world problems, and create a brighter future for all.
+Reni was deeply passionate about empowering the next generation, believing that by fostering curiosity and innovation, the next generation could lead groundbreaking discoveries, solve real-world problems, and create a brighter future for all.

 Reni was a devoted wife and mother, a loving daughter and sister, and an adoring aunt to her nieces and nephews.
 Her warmth, compassion, and generosity made her an amazing presence in the lives of all who knew her.
 As a professor, she was highly respected by her students, always prioritizing their needs and fostering an environment of learning and growth.
-She was an avid traveler and loved classical music but sadly passed away due to ovarian cancer.
+She was an avid traveler and loved classical music, but sadly passed away due to ovarian cancer.
 She will also be loved and remembered for all her compassion and kindness she showed to anyone she met.

 bottom of page